About Intravesical Therapy

 • Wash your hands with soap and warm water.

-At your next appointment, tell your healthcare provider how long you held the medication in your bladder before urinating.
+At your next appointment, tell your healthcare provider how long you held the medicine in your bladder before urinating.

 After each intravesical treatment